ngarciaiii/ngarciaiii.github.io/_posts/2022-05-19-Black Belt Text-Fu.markdown

 :qa!
 ```

+Often will need to use `:wq`, which is short for "write"/(save) and "quit".

 After looking into help, I realize vim has its own tutorial.
 I think I am going to do a post on vim alone and same with emacs.
 It is too much to cover in this post.
 [Linux Journey][Linux Journey] did great by recommending these text editors and highlights.